shengjiao/ringsig-smart-contract/README.md

-# ring signature smart contract
+# ring signature smart contract (hyperledger fabric chaincode)

 This smart contract is the chaincode to be deployed in hyperledger fabric network.
 It uses the unique ring signature (https://github.com/abovemealsky/urs forked from https://github.com/monero-project/urs to resolve some dependency changes).